cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/01-introduction.md

 ```bash
 kubectl apply -n argo -f https://raw.githubusercontent.com/argoproj/argo-workflows/master/manifests/quick-start-postgres.yaml
 ```

+If Ctrl-v does not work for pasting the command, try Shift-Ctr-v.

 ### Argo command-line interface
 To submit the workflow from the cloud shell, you will need the argo command-line interface.
 You can download the binary and move it to its respective path with the following commands: